hzi-bifo/seq2geno/README.md

 ### <a name="FAQ"></a>FAQ
+__Why the analyses crushed?__

+Please check the log file or STDOUT and STDERR and determine the exact error.

 __Will every procedure be rerun if I want to add one sample?__

-No, you will need to add one more line in your reads list (i.e., the dna or the rna reads.
+No, you just need to add one more line in your reads list (i.e., the dna or the rna reads.
 See section [arguments](#args) for more details.) and then run the same workflow again.
-Seq2Geno use Snakemake to determine whether certain intermediate data need to be recomputed or not.
+Seq2Geno uses Snakemake to determine whether certain intermediate data need to be recomputed or not.

 __Will every procedure be rerun if I want to exclude one sample?__

 No; however, besides excluding that sample from the reads list, you will need to remove all the subsequent results that were previously computed.
 That could be risky.

-__Will every procedure be rerun if I accidentally delete some intermediate data?__
+__Will every procedure be rerun if I accidentally delete some data?__

 No, only the deleted one and the subsequent data will be recomputed.

 __Where is the final data?__

-Under your working directory, they are collected in the subfolder `RESULTS/`.
+In the working directory, the main results are collected in the subfolder `RESULTS/`.
+You can also find the other intermediate data in the corresponding folders (e.g., mapping results)

 __What is the current status?__

-If the log file was specified when Seq2Geno was launched, you could check the log file to determine the current status.
+If the log file was specified, you could check the log file to determine the current status.
 Otherwise, the status should be directed to your STDOUT or STDERR.

-__Note: you might need to ensure the memory setting in the seq2geno_input.yml__

 ### <a name="license"></a>License
 GPLv3 (please refer to LICENSE)